The operating infrastructure for institutions.

 An institution-voice reply tagged RESOLVED with a typed pointer back to the commitment.

-When the institution speaks, the substrate records what it committed to.
-When the commitment is met, a later reply carries accountabilityTag = RESOLVED and resolvesInstitutionPostId pointing back.
-The substrate records closure as a typed graph edge — not as an editorial claim.
+Beneath the operating surface, this is how the accountable record holds.
+When the institution speaks, the platform records what it committed to.
+When the commitment is met, a later reply is tagged as resolved and carries a typed pointer back to the original commitment.
+Closure is recorded as a structural relationship — not as an editorial claim.

 Three accountability tags